 That was two weeks ago.
 I now stand in the cacophonous din on Market Street as the mortals’ construction machines work ever onward.
 I am glad Zeus sent me.
-I had unfinished business here.
-Souls of the unreaped wandered around lost, scared, and confused.
-They were dangerous in these states, likely to turn into violent poltergeists.
-I clutched my black iPad, scrolling through the names of the dead from Hypnos’s reign of terror.
-Interspersed throughout the list were messages of well wishes, a gentle order from Mr. Hades to bring the lost souls home to the Underworld, and even a complaint from Atropos informing me that her hand hurt from cutting all those threads at once.
+I have unfinished business here.
+Souls of the unreaped wander around lost, scared, and confused.
+They are dangerous in these states, likely to turn into violent poltergeists.
+I clutch my black iPad, scrolling through the names of the dead from Hypnos’s reign of terror.
+Interspersed throughout the list are messages of well wishes, a gentle order from Mr. Hades to bring the lost souls home to the Underworld, and even a complaint from Atropos, informing me that her hand hurt from cutting all those threads at once.

-I finally found the name I was looking for: Abigail Swire, age twelve, blue eyes, blonde hair, in a yellow sweater.
+I finally find the name I am looking for: Abigail Swire, age twelve, blue eyes, blonde hair, in a yellow sweater.

 The same yellow sweater Ky’Elli grabbed with her mouth in an attempt to prevent her from jumping off a building under Hyp’s command.
 The same yellow swatch of a sweater I found upon waking in Nem’s cottage.
 She, the one who has haunted me during my time of recovery.
 Her, the one I intend to find and reap above the others.
 But fear not, I will take the others as well.